rht-labs/enablement-docs/1-the-manual-menace/README.md

 _____

 ## 10,000 Ft View
-> This lab is aimed at the creation of the tooling that will be used to support the rest of the Exercises.
+> This exercise is aimed at the creation of the tooling that will be used to support the rest of the Exercises.
 The highlevel goal is to create a collection of project namespaces and populate them with Git, Jenkins & Nexus.

 If you're feeling confident and don't want to follow the step-by-step guide these highlevel instructions should provide a challenge for you: